theforeman/smart_proxy_omaha/README.md

 sudo /usr/sbin/update-ca-certificates
 ```

-To configure CoreOS to connect to the Omaha smart-proxy for updates, edit `/etc/coreos/update.conf`:
+To configure CoreOS to connect to the Omaha smart-proxy for updates, edit `/etc/coreos/update.conf`,
+to configure Flatcar to connect to the Omaha smart-proxy for updates, edit `/etc/flatcar/update.conf`:

 ```
 GROUP=stable